 According to the Bureau of Labor Statistics, employment for physical therapists is expected to grow by 18% between 2018 and 2028.
 This is well above average and represents an opportunity for those looking to enter the profession.

-The DPT program is located in the Health Science Center (HSC) at BlueStone, approximately one mile from the main St Scholastica campus in Duluth.
+This program is located in the Health Science Center (HSC) at BlueStone, approximately one mile from the main St Scholastica campus in Duluth.
 The BlueStone development includes retail, restaurants, and housing in addition to the HSC.
-BlueStone Lofts and BlueStone Flats offer convenient high-end housing options for DPT students.
+BlueStone Lofts, The Vue at BlueStone and BlueStone Flats offer convenient high-end housing options for DPT students.
 The HSC includes state-of-the-art classroom space, a research laboratory, meeting rooms, faculty offices, and student lounge areas overlooking Lake Superior.
 The maurices Community Clinic is also located in the HSC, providing DPT students with mentored hands-on learning opportunities and interdisciplinary training.
 The maurices Community Clinic serves uninsured and underinsured individuals from the Duluth community.

 Connect with a BlueStone housing representative about on-site housing options.

 Applications are accepted from July to Oct.1, via PTCAS.